coinkite/coinkite-tap-proto/docs/nfc-spec.md

 ## Background

-When tapped by a phone that does not have our companion app installed, we want the NFC feature to take the user to an page that allows them to install the app.
+When tapped by a phone that does not have any companion app installed, we want the NFC feature to take the user to an page that allows them to install a helper app (ie. wallet).

 However, we can do more than that.
 We can show the deposit address and display balance for the SATSCARD.
 We're doing this already for OPENDIME USB products.